 They are split up into three parts; on the job training, off the job learning and an assessment to formally pass the apprenticeship.

 Every role must comply with the national apprenticeship standards which you can take a look at here.

 We currently employee apprentices in 19 different roles across the Trust.

-Our apprenticeship roles range from clinical roles as a Support Worker or in Pharmacy, to support roles such as Business Administration, Catering, Electrician and Plumbing.
+Our apprenticeship roles range from clinical roles as a Support Worker or in Pharmacy, to corporate roles such as business administration, catering, electrician and plumbing.